rachelran6/aws-lambda-based-neighborhood-connection-application/README.md

 Use 512 MB for memory, which costs $0.0000008333 per 100ms. $0.0000008333 * 10 * 3600 * 24 * 30 = $21.6

 ### Dynamic cost
-#### Google map service: $5 / 1000 requests; ??? one request one location
-Suppose 30 searches per user a month and each user creates 3 events per month.
-On average, each search has around ??? events.

 #### S3: $0.005 / 1000 POST requests; $0.0004 / 1000 GET requests
 Each user has 1 POST request when they register.
 A user only requests for a profile image when they leave messages to others and view profile page.
 We assume that a user will have 30 GET requests per month.